facebookresearch/CParser/README.md

 options `-Zpass` and `-std=`*dialect*.

 - `-T`*typename*
-   Similar to `lcpp`, program `lcdecl` only reads the include files that can be found along the path specified by the `-I` options.
-It is generally not desirable to read all include files because they usually contain declarations that are not directly useful.
-This also means that the C parser is not aware of type definitions found in these ignored include files.
-Fortunately the C syntax is sufficiently unambiguous to allow the parser to guess that an identifier is a type name rather than a variable name.
-However this can lead to confusing error messages.
+   Similar to `lcpp`, program `lcdecl` only reads the include files that are found along the path specified by the `-I` options.
+It is generally not desirable to read all include files because they often contain declarations that are not directly useful.
+This also means that the C parser may not be aware of type definitions found in ignored include files.
+Although the C syntax is sufficiently unambiguous to allow the parser to guess that an identifier is a type name rather than a variable name, this can lead to confusing error messages.
 Option `-T`*typename* can then be used to inform the parser than symbol `typename` represents a type and not a constant, a variable, or a function.

 - `-Zpass`
    Unlike `lcpp`, program `lcdecl` processes the input file with option `-Zpass` off by default.
-Turning it on will simply confuse the parser with unexpected preprocessor constructs.
+Turning it on will just eliminate potentially useful warning messages.

 - `-std=(c|gnu)(89|99|11)`
    The dialect selection options also control whether the parser recognizes keywords introduced by later version of the C standard